MiyukiNozomi/ANE/!base/maythra-orm/README.md

-# MayhtraORM (..subsided)
+# MayhtraORM

-## I'm going to work this on another time, and move this to another repository in the future.
+## -- this is going to take a while to be usable!!!! --

+## I'm serious, this project is much more work than i had originally anticipated, but that doesn't means i wont code it.

+## Currently, i'm going to focus on other microservices before finishing this.

 A SQLite3 abstraction layer for Node JS